-- 1. Develop ILP at the beginning of the rotation by first week of the rotation - 2.
+- 1. Develop ILP at the beginning of the rotation by the 5th day of the first week of the rotation - 2.
 ILP has 3-5 Learning Goals and your plan to achieve those goals - 3.
-To be submitted to clerkship director by email.

-- 4. Will be evaluated on whether plan to achieve goals are thoughtful and well planned. - 5.
-Feedback on additional learning opportunities to achieve goals will be provided.
+Will be evaluated on whether plan to achieve goals are thoughtful, applicable to inpatient pediatrics, and well-planned. - 4.
+Feedback on additional learning opportunities or resources to achieve goals will be provided.